brefosco/arduino-dht11-flask/README.md

 # arduino-dht11-flask
-Project connecting an Arduino Uno to a DHT11 Temperature/Humidity sensor and displaying it to localhost using flask.
+Project connecting an Arduino Uno to a DHT11 Temperature/Humidity sensor and displaying it using flask.

 ### Pre-requisites 📋